the-ai-developer/L2CFileVault/README.md

 ## Acknowledgments 🙌
 Inspired by various file management tools and motivated to create a secure and efficient solution for programmers.

-### Notes:
-- Replace `yourusername` in the clone URL with your GitHub username.
-- You can add sample images by replacing `link_to_your_image` with the actual URLs of your images.
-- Feel free to customize any part of the README to better fit your project or style!